 Antiques, vintage trinkets and retro knick-knacks are the quickest and easiest way to give a room a personality.
 Unique, unusual and quirky gems can be picked up from car boot sales, charity shops, antique centres, Gumtree, eBay and Etsy.
-When browsing consider what era you’re searching for and the size and colour you require.
+When browsing, consider what era you’re searching for and the size and colour you require.
 You don’t want to end up with something that’s too big or doesn’t suit your colour scheme.
-And of course, always buy something you love and makes you smile.
+And of course, always buy something you love!

 BE CREATIVE WITH LIGHTING

-Think of lighting not only as a way to illuminate a room but also as an object of beauty.
+Think of lighting not only to illuminate a room but also as an object of beauty.
 There are so many stunning lamps available ranging from traditional freestanding to contemporary desk lamps.
-It’s always worth investing in a classic statement lamp because it will stand the test of time.
+It’s worth investing in a classic statement lamp because it will stand the test of time.